 Articles

-Game Notes - Bledisloe Cup Posted over 10 years ago
+Game Notes - Bledisloe Cup Posted about 11 years ago

 New Zealand and Australia warmed up for their respective end of year tours with a third and final Bledisloe Cup clash in Dunedin.
 The All Blacks claimed a 41-33 victory over their fierce rivals in a clash that provided plenty of food for thought for those sides set to play host to the southern hemisphere giants in the coming weeks.